 When shopping at the grocery store, you can often tell what’s organic and conventionally grown, but how can you make sure it’s not genetically modified, too?
 Here’s a super simple guide to identifying GMO foods from conventional and organic produce.

 How do you know if a food is GM or not?

-Produce Sticker Numbers:
+Produce Sticker Numbers

 Existing GM Crops

 According to the Department of Health, the only genetically modified fresh produce grown in Australia are cotton, canola, and safflower, with some current experimental field plantings of GM banana, barley, ryegrass, mustard, sugarcane and wheat.

-Sources of GM Food & Ingredients
+Sources of GM Food and Ingredients